Subject-Verb Agreement: 5 Essential English Grammar Rules for PSSSB, PCS, and Punjab Police Exams and continued

 8. What is the difference between “dare” as a main verb and as an auxiliary verb?

-When “dare” is a main verb, it follows standard subject-verb rules.
+When “dare” is a main verb, it follows standard subject-verb rules, which are explained in the article.
 For example:

 2. “They dare to speak the truth.”
-As an auxiliary verb (e.g., “daren’t”), it always takes a plural verb.
+Here in this example, dare is used as an auxiliary verb (e.g., “daren’t”), so it always takes a plural form of verb.

 9. Can I use “to” with “daren’t” or “needn’t”?